 - making investments without authorization.

 Often the older person is forced to sign a financial power of attorney, allowing the abuser to then make decisions about money and other assets without permission.
-Sometimes the abuser steals the older person’s identity or forges his/her signature.
+Sometimes the abuser steals the older person’s identity or forges their signature.

 3. What are the defenses?